Andrew-Reid/lichen.js/README.md

 If a width is provided, sets the strokew width to the specified number, in pixels.
 If not provided, returns the current value.
 Defaults to 0.

+### ln.hexagon()

+Creates a new pattern of hexagons:

+`var hexagon = ln.hexagon();`

+**hexagon.add()**

+Adds the hexagon pattern to the DOM.
+Invoked on creation and with `hexagon.use()`.
+Only need to use this method is to update the pattern in place, (re)adding or updating the pattern in the DOM.

+**hexagon.angle(angle)**

+Takes an angle in degrees and rotates the pattern by that amount.
+If not provided, returns the current value.
+Defaults to 0.

+**hexagon.background(color)**

+Takes a color (including "none") to set the background color of the pattern.
+If not provided, returns the current value.
+Defaults to "none".

+**hexagon.fill(color)**

+Takes a color to set the fill of the pattern's shapes.
+If not provided returns the current value.
+Defaults to "steelblue".

+**hexagon.hex(hexagonal)**

+If true, returns a hexagonal grid, if false, returns a square grid.
+If not provided, returns current value.
+Defaults to true.

+**hexagon.opacity(opacity)**

+Sets the opacity of the pattern shapes (not the background).
+0 is completely transparent, 1 is completely opaque.
+If not provided, returns the current opacity value.
+Defaults to 1.

+**hexagon.radius(radius)**

+If radius is provided, sets the radius used to calculate the hexagon's vertices in the pattern.
+If not, returns the current radius.
+Defaults to 10.

+**hexagon.stroke(color)**

+If a color is provided, sets the stroke color of the pattern.
+If not provided, returns the current value.
+Defaults to black.

+**hexagon.use()**

+Returns a string containing the location of the pattern.
+Can be used to set the fill of polygons, eg:

+`rect.attr("fill",hexagon.use());`

+**hexagon.strokeWidth(width)**

+If a width is provided, sets the strokew width to the specified number, in pixels.
+If not provided, returns the current value.
+Defaults to 0.